 Modesto Junior College is maturing in its communication processes.
 The development of the data dashboard represents progress in the dissemination of evaluation and assessment results.
-The successful development of the Educational Master Plan 2017-2021 exemplifies the robust, process driven, and participatory evolution of measurable institutional goals and is evidence that the institution is developing its capability to incorporate stakeholder voices in long-term planning.
-Once adopted, the Educational Master Plan offers a framework and timeline with measurable targets to facilitate continuous communication and improvement.
+The successful development of the Education Master Plan 2017-2021 exemplifies the robust, process driven, and participatory evolution of measurable institutional goals and is evidence that the institution is developing its capability to incorporate stakeholder voices in long-term planning.
+The Education Master Plan offers a framework and timeline with measurable targets to facilitate continuous communication and improvement.

 Standard I.B.9